abelyo252/Army-Shooter/README.md

 **Army Shooter is a computer vision project for military use.
 It identifies and targets human poses from a distance**. providing accurate shooting capabilities.
-Easy to use and effective, it's the ultimate tool for precision targeting and gaining the upper hand in combat.[Pygame](https://github.com/pygame), [OpenCV](https://github.com/opencv/opencv) and [Mediapipe](https://github.com/google/mediapipe) libraries.
+Easy to use and effective, it's the ultimate tool for precision targeting and gaining the upper hand in combat.
+At the core it uses [Pygame](https://github.com/pygame), [OpenCV](https://github.com/opencv/opencv) and [Mediapipe](https://github.com/google/mediapipe) libraries.

 ## Installation